LaszloFeher-XP/XP-Farm_MineSweeper/README.md

  - Given 1 bomb on 1,1 and 8 flags
  - When search for free cells
  - Then returns 1,1

+### User story 6. - Game to run
+As a user
+I want to run the game
+So that create the start.js file

 # Setting up the environment

 ## To install dependencies